Contributed By Waselius & Wist

 Escrow or holdback arrangements, on the other hand, are unusual in deals with private equity sellers.

-In one of the largest Finnish public to private transactions to date, Blackstone Group made a tender offer in 2017-2018 and acquired Finnish real estate investment company Sponda Oyj, with an enterprise value of EUR3.8 billion.
+In one of the largest Finnish public-to-private transactions to date, Blackstone Group made a tender offer in 2017–2018 and acquired Finnish real estate investment company Sponda Oyj, with an enterprise value of EUR3.8 billion.
 Another notable transaction was CGI Group's bid in 2017 for Affecto, one of the biggest providers of business intelligence and enterprise information management solutions.

 An obligation to disclose major holdings may arise on the grounds of existing proportions of holdings and voting rights, or on the acquisition of a so-called long-position through financial instruments, or any combination of the above.
-The notification obligation may also arise without any specific measures taken by the shareholder if, for example, shareholdings are diluted due to an increase in the number of shares as the result of a share issue or a proportional holdings increase due to the annulment of the target company's own shares.
+The notification obligation may also arise without any specific measures being taken by the shareholder if, for example, shareholdings are diluted due to an increase in the number of shares as a result of a share issue, or a proportional holdings increase due to the annulment of the target company's own shares.

 A company whose securities are traded on the Helsinki Stock Exchange is required to disclose regulated information in a manner that ensures fast access to such information on a non-discriminatory basis.
 The issuer must ensure the dissemination of information to the media so as to ensure that the information is published as extensively as possible in the home country and throughout Europe, where applicable.

 A voluntary takeover offer may include offer conditions.
-With the exception of mandatory takeover bids, there is no specific legal regulation on the content of the conditions set on the completion of prospective bids, nor on the kind of conditions that are allowed on completion of voluntary public takeover bids.
+With the exception of mandatory takeover bids, there is no specific legal regulation of the content of the conditions set on the completion of prospective bids, nor on the kind of conditions that are allowed on completion of voluntary public takeover bids.
 A mandatory takeover bid may be conditional only to the extent that necessary regulatory approvals are obtained.